How to Make an Easy Cheese Board filled with meats, cheeses, nuts, and fruit. This makes a beautiful presentation at any gathering!

 Step 1: Pick a Cheese Board

-I recently added this cheese board to my shop.
-I am obsessed with it!
 I love the round board and the utensils and tools needed for serving that slide out from underneath.
 It is easy to clean and heavy duty.
 It is perfect for serving guests.
 I like to serve it on a marble slab with additional jams, mustards, and olives.

 Step 2: Add Cheese

 What are the best cheeses for a Cheese Board?